• Disease Overview

 Disease Overview

-Fibrodysplasia ossificans progressiva (FOP) is a very rare genetic connective tissue disorder characterized by the abnormal development of bone in areas of the body where bone is not normally present (heterotopic ossification), such as the ligaments, tendons, and skeletal muscles.
+Fibrodysplasia ossificans progressiva (FOP) is an extremely rare genetic connective tissue disorder characterized by the abnormal development of bone in areas of the body where bone is not normally present (heterotopic ossification), such as the ligaments, tendons and skeletal muscles.
 Specifically, this disorder causes the body’s skeletal muscles and soft connective tissues to undergo a metamorphosis, essentially a transformation into bone, progressively locking joints in place and making movement difficult or impossible.
 Patients with FOP have malformed big toes that are present at birth (congenital).
 Other skeletal malformations may occur.
-The abnormal episodic development of bone at multiple soft tissue sites frequently leads to stiffness in affected areas, limited movement, and eventual ankylosis (fusion) of affected joints (neck, back, shoulders, elbows, hips knees, wrists, ankles, jaw – often in that order).
+The abnormal episodic development of bone at multiple soft tissue sites leads to stiffness in affected areas, limited movement and eventual fusion (ankylosis) of affected joints (neck, back, shoulders, elbows, hips knees, wrists, ankles, jaw – often in that order).

 Episodic flare-ups (inflammatory soft tissue swellings) of FOP usually begin during early childhood and progress throughout life.
-Most cases of FOP occur as the result of a sporadic new mutation and the genetic mutation that results in this disorder has been identified.
-FOP is caused by the mutation of a gene (ACVR1) in the bone morphogenetic protein (BMP) pathway, which is important during the formation of the skeleton in the embryo and the repair of the skeleton following birth.
+Most cases of FOP occur as the result of a sporadic new variant in the ACVR1 gene in the bone morphogenetic protein (BMP) signaling pathway, which is important during the formation of the skeleton in the embryo and the repair of the skeleton following birth.

 • Next section >